 Lincoln CRHT & s136 Suite Team were chosen as this year's quarter two winners.
 Flexibility from the staff members and dedication to making sure service users are safe, spurred manager Gareth Price on to make a nomination.

-"The team has worked incredibly hard dealing with a constant large number of referrals into the service, Gareth said.
+"The team has worked incredibly hard dealing with a constant large number of referrals into the service.

 They have been flexible in covering shifts and meeting the needs of those accessing the service.
 Staff have frequently altered their rostered duties and regularly stayed over their hours to make sure all work is complete and service users are safe."